Virtual Power Meter: How Bike IQ Estimates Your Watts

 Accuracy: What to Expect

 Power accuracy converges with the length of the averaging window.
-Short bursts (a 5-second sprint, a gust, a sudden acceleration) introduce noise.
+Short bursts (a 5-second sprint, a sudden acceleration) introduce noise.
 Over longer windows, those variations average out and estimates tighten substantially.
 On a tuned model, accuracy over multi-minute efforts is within ±5%, which is in line with the stated accuracy of most hardware power meters.

 Deviation 40% 30% 20% 10% ±5% 5 s 1 min 5 min 10 min 30 min 1 hr Averaging window Gusts, sprints, acceleration STABLE ±5% Matches hardware meter accuracy